Alonsoag86/dvia-2017/0.research-presentations/README.md

-After presenting, commit a PDF of your slides here with a filename of the form `lastName_researchSubject.pdf`.
+After presenting, commit a PDF of your slides here with a filename of the form `firstname_researchSubject.pdf`.